Independent Anti-Slavery Commissioner's Annual Report 2021-2022

 News | 01 May 2022

-The office of the Independent Anti-Slavery Commissioner is currently in an interim period as we wait for the new IASC to begin her tenure.
+The office of the Independent Anti-Slavery Commissioner is currently in an interim period as we await the appointment of a new commissioner.

 News | 29 April 2022